Catskill Mountains: In popular culture

+The Catskills serve as the setting for many works of fiction, such as the short story Rip Van Winkle, and the children's book My Side of the Mountain.
 The Hudson Valley Film Commission maintains a list of films set in the Hudson Valley/Catskills Region.
 Of them, more than three dozen films are set in the Catskills.

-Author/illustrator Jonathan Schork, born and raised in Olivebridge in the southern Catskills, acknowledges the area as the inspiration for two of his children's books: 2016's The Love of Simon Fox, and 2018's More Tales from the Enchanted Wood (the latter the recipient of several prizes for children's literature).

 The town of Bethel, New York, located in the Catskills, was home to the famous Woodstock music festival that took place August 15–18, 1969.
 The event, wherein 32 music acts performed in front of over 500,000 concert-goers, was captured in the documentary movie Woodstock (1970).
 The site is now home to the world-renowned Bethel Woods Center for the Arts.

 The many hotels and vacation resorts located in the Catskills are notable in American cultural history for their role in the development of modern stand-up comedy.
 Comedians such as Rodney Dangerfield, Jackie Mason, Alan King, and Don Rickles all got their start performing in Catskill hotel venues colloquially referred to as the Borscht Belt.